 Snoring is a common problem among all ages and both genders, and it affects approximately 90 million American adults — 37 million on a regular basis according to the National Sleep Foundation.

-“Many of my patients have asked me, “What’s the difference between snoring and sleep apnea?” says Dr. Rod Willey, CEO and Founder of Koala® Center for Sleep and TMJ Disorders.
+“Many of my patients have asked me, “What’s the difference between snoring and sleep apnea?” says Dr. Rod Willey, CEO and Founder of Koala® Center For Sleep & TMJ Disorders.
 “I tell them that when you sleep, the muscles of your throat relax and your tongue falls backward, causing the airway to narrow.
-The uvula and soft tissues that surround the throat also become infirm, or “floppy”.
+The uvula and soft tissues that surround the throat also become infirm, or “floppy.”
 As you breathe, these floppy tissues of the throat begin to vibrate as air struggles to enter around them – generally when you breathe in, but also, to a lesser extent, when you breathe out.

 These vibrations lead to the characteristic sound of snoring.
 The more narrow your airway becomes, the greater the vibration and the louder the snoring,” Willey continues.